cloudmesh/cloudmesh-openapi/README.md

 ```

 ### Google

+After you create your google cloud account, it is recommended to download and install Google's [Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts).
+This will enable CLI.
+Make sure you enable all the required services.

+For example:

+`gcloud services enable servicemanagement.googleapis.com`

+`gcloud services enable endpoints.googleapis.com`

+and any other services you might be using for your specific Cloud API function.

 To begin using the tests for any of the Google Cloud Platform AI services you must first set up a Google account
 (set up a free tier account): [Google Account Setup](https://cloud.google.com/billing/docs/how-to/manage-billing-account)